aimeos/upscheme/README.md

 $db->dropTable( ['test', 'test2'] );
 ```

 If the table or one of the tables doesn't exist, it will be silently ignored.
-The change won't be applied until the migration task finishes or `up()` is called.

 #### DB::for()